 - Gestures Be careful about using gestures while in another country.
 The United States "OK" sign has a totally different meaning in some countries. - Physical space This will even vary from person to person in one's own culture.
 Some people like to get close when talking one-on-one with a person, while others of us prefer a little more distance. - Facial expressions Winking for example has one meaning in the United States, while it can be perceived as being rude in another culture. - Posture One example is slouching.
-While a slouched person may be considered to be relaxed in one setting or culture, it can be seen as disrespectful in another. - Gender Roles Understanding gender roles, especially those of females, can be very diverse.
+While a slouched person may be considered to be relaxed in one setting or culture, it can be seen as disrespectful in another.

+• Gender Roles - Understanding gender roles, especially those of females, can be very diverse.
 Some countries do not hold women in very high esteem and some areas do not believe women should teach men.
-So, please consider the gender roles before going on a mission trip, even in the United States, and do be respectful of their beliefs. - Dress Appearance or dress includes hair, makeup and jewelry, as well as clothing.
+So, please consider the gender roles before going on a mission trip, even in the United States, and do be respectful of other's beliefs.

+• Dress - Appearance or dress includes hair, makeup and jewelry, as well as clothing.
 It is always a good idea to dress modestly, not overdoing the makeup and especially not wearing flashy clothing or jewelry.
-Is it appropriate for women to wear pants or does the culture expect them to wear dresses and shirts?
-Are short pants appropriate or should long pants be worn? - Bible Translations In some areas the KJV may be the only translation of the Bible that is accepted.
+Is it appropriate for women to wear pants or does the culture expect them to wear dresses and skirts?
+Are short pants appropriate or should long pants be worn?

+• Bible Translations - In some areas the KJV may be the only translation of the Bible that is accepted.
 Even though you may not personally use the KJV be considerate and don't force another translation on the people you serve.
-If so, you may not be accepted or invited to return. - Education Know the education level of the people you will serve and share on their level.
-Do not talk down to people. - Religious Views Be careful not to force your religious view on others but meet them where they are.
-This does not mean to compromise your beliefs but you will never reach people by forcing your views on them. - Eating Food in another culture, even in the U.S., can be a big issue.
+If so, you may not be accepted or invited to return.

+• Education - Know the education level of the people you will serve and share on their level.
+Do not talk down to people, but also do not talk over their heads.

+• Religious Views - Be careful not to force your religious view on others but meet them where they are.
+This does not mean to compromise your beliefs but you will never reach people by forcing your views on them.

+• Eating - Food in another culture, even in the U.S., can be a big issue.
 Politely eat what you can but don't make a big issue about what you cannot eat.
 Don't make jokes or complain about food that is provided for you.
 Appreciate and be thankful for what is offered.

-- Morals Be on your best behavior and don't do anything that would give even a hint of immorality. - Time Sensitivity Attitudes to time differ between cultures.
+• Morals - Be on your best behavior and don't do anything that would give even a hint of immorality.

+• Time Sensitivity - Attitudes to time differ among cultures.
 In some countries being late for an appointment is acceptable, while in others, it's unacceptable, and even considered rude.
-Promptness is always a good idea however, especially if you do not know the culture where you are serving. - Joking/Humor Humor is culture-specific.
+Promptness is always a good idea however, especially if you do not know the culture where you are serving.

+• Joking/Humor - Humor is culture-specific.
 Avoid humor or joking until you know that the person you're communicating with "gets it" and is not offended by it.
 Many things that pass for humor in one culture can be seen as offensive in another.

-The Appalachian Mountain Ministry culture brochure suggests those serving in the Appalachian culture:
+A suggestion for those serving in the Appalachian culture is: